FMJansen/fmjansen.com/_project_categories/graphic-design.md

 gradient-start: ffffff
 gradient-end: f69295
 you: "Huh, those websites don’t look <i>too</i> bad."
 conversation: "Thanks!
-Next to developing websites, I quite like graphic design.
+I also quite like graphic design.
 I got to work on a magazine and some assignments of clients."
 ---